Sofiyyah1/alx-system_engineering-devops/0x02-shell_redirections/README.md

- A script that create a file name exactly
+A fill writing into file